Impurity Self-Trapping in Lattice Bose systems

-While the limiting regimes are qualitatively understood~\cite{10.21468/SciPostPhys.19.1.002, Santiago-García_2024, DuttaMueller2013, ColussiPRL2023,KeilerNJP2020,DingSciPost2023,Hartweg2025}, their global connection remains incomplete.
-In a compressible SF, most studies emphasize the coherent and delocalized polaron regime, where the impurity remains mobile and its dressing is supported by long-wavelength density fluctuations.
-In a deep MI, the bath has a gap and vanishing compressibility; weak coupling tends to leave the impurity as an almost free defect with minimal dressing, whereas strong coupling can bind the impurity to localized vacancy- or particle-defect.
-However, a unified picture of \emph{how} impurity transport and dressing are lost—either by increasing $|U_{\mathrm{ib}}|$ in the SF or by quenching bath compressibility across the SF--MI transition—has not been established.
-In particular, interaction-driven winding-collapse localization without any bath phase transition in a uniform SF background has remained an open issue.
+While the limiting regimes are qualitatively understood~\cite{10.21468/SciPostPhys.19.1.002, Santiago-García_2024, DuttaMueller2013, ColussiPRL2023, KeilerNJP2020, DingSciPost2023, Hartweg2025, PhysRevB.94.220502}, their global connection has remained incomplete.
+In the compressible SF, most studies emphasize the coherent polaron regime, where the impurity remains mobile and its dressing is supported by long-wavelength density fluctuations.
+In the deep MI, the bath has a gap and vanishing compressibility; at weak coupling the impurity is nearly a free defect with minimal dressing, whereas at strong coupling it can bind to and pin a vacancy- or particle-type defect.
+However, a unified microscopic account of \emph{how} impurity transport and dressing are lost---either by increasing $|U_{\mathrm{ib}}|$ within the SF or by quenching bath compressibility across the SF--MI transition---is still lacking.
+In particular, interaction-driven self-trapping in a uniform SF background \emph{without any bath phase transition} has not been established in a controlled, unbiased setting.

 Here we resolve this problem by constructing the \emph{global phase diagram} of a single mobile impurity in the two-dimensional Bose--Hubbard model at $\langle n_{\mathrm b}\rangle=1$.
-We employ large-scale, sign-problem-free worm-algorithm quantum Monte Carlo~\cite{ProkofevJETP1998,secondworm,PhysRevA.81.053622,Lingua_2018} to obtain unbiased equilibrium results across both SF and MI regimes.
+We employ large-scale, sign-problem-free worm-algorithm quantum Monte Carlo~\cite{ProkofevJETP1998, secondworm, PhysRevA.81.053622, Lingua_2018} to obtain unbiased equilibrium results across both SF and MI regimes.
 Crucially, we go beyond characterizing the impurity alone and track the \emph{microscopic bath response}---the impurity-induced density redistribution and its collapse as the bath loses compressibility.
-Our diagnostics include impurity transport from winding statistics, impurity coherence from single-particle correlations, and the bath response from impurity-centered density modulations; in the MI, we further identify \emph{quantized} vacancy/interstitial defects through discrete changes in the total bath occupation.
+Our diagnostics quantify impurity transport via \emph{impurity winding statistics}, impurity coherence via single-particle correlations, and the bath response via impurity-centered density modulations; in the MI we further identify \emph{quantized} vacancy/particle defects through discrete changes in the total bath occupation.